Em Dash, En Dash, Hyphen: How to Use Correctly

-Em dashes are used to set off additional information or to mark a break in a sentence.
-The em dash is longer than both the en dash and the hyphen.
+Em dashes are used to set off additional information or mark a break in a sentence.
+The em dash, which is about the length of the capital letter M, is longer than both the en dash and the hyphen.

 Examples